 Jira is a software management platform that allows you to plan and track the progress of your development teams on the road to release.
-This article will give you an overview of what the Jira/Grow integration offers you.
+This article will give you an overview of the Jira/Grow integration and what you can expect.

 How to Connect

-- To connect to Jira, you will need your host domain, your username, and an API token.
-If you are not using a host domain on Atlassian.net, enter your full host URL.
+- A window will pop up to log in with your Jira credentials.
+Enter your host domain, email (username) and an API token.
+(If you are not using a host domain on atlassian.net, enter your full host URL.)

 And that’s it!
 You are good to go.